thiderman/thiderman.github.io/_posts/2015-01-04-rollercoaster.markdown

 We (Sam, Nikki and I) were the only couple at the showing.
 I signed up for the bidding, and I was the only one bidding.
-This is weird, but apparently they had tried to sell the place twice, but it fell through.
-It's hard to re-put a listing without buyers becoming suspicious, so there was a falloff for each failing sale.
+This is weird, but apparently they had tried to sell the place twice, but it fell through both times.
+It's hard to re-put a listing without buyers becoming suspicious, and doing so twice was apparently pretty devastating.

 Since no one else bid, I won by default for the asking price.
 On October 24th I signed the contracts, paid the monies, and got the keys to the apartment.